ni/nimi-python/docs/niscope/enums.rst

-        Uses the onboard signal processing logic to implement the reference trigger.
-This option detects trigger conditions by analyzing the processed digital signal.
+        use the onboard signal processing logic to implement the reference trigger.
+This option will trigger based on the onboard signal processed data.